xhelp00/Image_Recognition/README.md

 # Image_Recognition
 Build an image recognition model that can classify images into different categories.
+Building AI course project.